 Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to identify brain patterns associated with dementia and other causes of memory problems.

 At Amen Clinics, we use brain SPECT imaging as part of a comprehensive evaluation that also includes lab testing and assessing the biological, psychological, social, and spiritual factors that may contribute to memory problems.
-Based on all of this information, we can identify the root causes of memory problems and develop a personalized treatment plan to reverse memory loss.
+Based on all of this information, we can identify the root causes of memory problems and develop a personalized treatment plan to reverse or slow down memory loss.
 Our Memory Rescue program has already helped thousands of patients improve their memory and cognitive abilities.

 Ready to learn more?
 Speak to a care coordinator today!